emer/leabra/examples/ra25/README.md

 Clicking on the `Params` button will pull up a set of parameters, the design and use of which are explained in detail on the wiki page: [Params](https://github.com/emer/emergent/wiki/Params).
 When you hit `Init`, the `Base` ParamSet is always applied, and then if you enter the name of another ParamSet in the `ParamSet` field, that will then be applied after the Base, thereby overwriting those base default params with other ones to explore.

+To see any non-default parameter settings, the `Non Def Params` button in the NetView toolbar will show you those, and the `All Params` button will show you *all* of the parameters for every layer and projection in the network.
+This is a good way to see all the parameters that are available.

 To determine the real performance impact of any of the params, you typically need to collect stats over multiple runs.
 To see how this works, try the following:

 * Click on the `RunPlot` tab and hit `ResetRunLog` for good measure.